 Assistant Program Manager – Kayla Tillapaugh

 Kayla grew up in the Okanagan and Shuswap regions on Syilx and Secwepemc traditional territory.
 She fostered a young passion for geology, ecology and biology in the rolling mountains and river valleys of the North Okanagan.
 Kayla conceived a radiant son and soon after moved to the Kootenays to pursue a diploma in Integrated Environmental Planning Technology.
 She now resides in Castlegar, BC – traditional territory of the Sn̓ ʕay̓ ckstx (Sinixt), as well as the outer territories of the Ktunaxa, Secwepemc and Sylix First Nations.
 She plans to pursue a career in Indigenous Environmental Science or a related field.

 Kayla has a year and a half experience in rural research working at Selkirk College’s Applied Research & Innovation Centre in partnership with local governments, businesses and organizations in the Columbia Basin and Boundary regions.
 She also has experience working as an Environmental/Cultural Field Technician for the Yucwmenlúcwu (Caretakers of the Land) department of the Splatsin Band.
-In her free time, she hosts episodes in the Indigenous 150+ Podcast Series.
 She is passionate about traditional stewardship, cultural awakening, sustainable living, conservation, plant-based living, ecological restoration, human-wildlife relationships, and various aspects of societal constructs and paradigm shifting.

 Kayla has been with Friends of Kootenay Lake since September 2020 assisting with program creation, program management, fundraising, communications and outreach.